-- 1.2.1 This CAD is applicable to Special UAS Project operations utilising an Unmanned Aircraft System (UAS). - 1.2.2 CAAM classifies Special UAS Project if the operation involves: - a) Carriage of items, inclusive of carriage of Dangerous Goods; - b) BVLOS; - c) Research and Development; - d) Any other operations that require an additional operational support activity from the CAAM due to the additional risks it involves. - 1.2.3 This CAD is not applicable if the operations are conducted in any of the following conditions: - a) It has a characteristic dimension of 3 m or more, and is designed to be operated over assemblies of people; - b) It is designed for transporting people; - c) It is designed for the purpose of transporting dangerous goods and requiring a high level of robustness to mitigate the risks for third parties in case of accident. - 1.2.4 An applicant for Research and Development Testing are to adhere to this CAD requirements.
+- 1.2.2 CAAM classifies Special UAS Project if the operation involves: - a) Carriage of items, inclusive of carriage of Dangerous Goods; - b) BVLOS; - c) Research and Development; - d) Any other operations that require an additional operational support activity from the CAAM due to the additional risks it involves. - 1.2.3 This CAD is not applicable if the operations are conducted in any of the following conditions: - a) It has a characteristic dimension of 3 m or more, and is designed to be operated over assemblies of people; - b) It is designed for transporting people; - c) It is designed for the purpose of transporting dangerous goods and requiring a high level of robustness to mitigate the risks for third parties in case of accident. - 1.2.4 An applicant for Research and Development Testing are to adhere to this CAD requirements.
 However, if the Research and Development testing satisfies in full the requirements laid out in Pre-Defined Risk Assessment PDRA 02.
 (Refer to Appendix 8) the requirements in this CAD may be exempted.